 Day One - 2 June, 2026

-10:00 am - 10:30 am How a major groceries brand is redesigning customer service at scale with agentic AI
+10:00 am - 10:30 am How Lidl is redesigning customer service at scale with agentic AI

 While many organizations have deployed chatbots powered by large language models (LLMs), not many have taken the next step toward agentic customer service.
-One major European groceries brand is one of the few that has.
-After rolling out more basic AI capabilities across customer service, the global grocers made a strategic decision to move toward agentic AI - systems capable of handling end-to-end service processes with greater autonomy and personalization.
+Lidl is one of the few that has.
+After rolling out more basic AI capabilities across customer service, the global grocers made a strategic decision to move toward agentic AI which is capable of handling end-to-end service processes with greater autonomy and personalization.

-In this session, we’ll be joined by representatives from the brand to explore how his team is transitioning its customer service and after-sales operations to agentic, with the first live deployments launching in the brand's native Germany.
+In this session, we’ll be joined by Fabian Quast, Product Owner & Consultant at Lidl, to explore how his team is transitioning its customer service and post-sale operations to agentic, with the first live deployments launching in Lidl’s native Germany.
 The focus is on high-volume and high-complexity service scenarios where customer frustration is highest and process complexity the most difficult to manage.

-The session will also address the realities behind the ambition: navigating fragmented data, managing country-by-country process differences, aligning stakeholders across markets, and managing expectations internally that agentic AI is about improving CX and EX, not replacing people.
-This is an honest look at what it takes to operationalize agentic AI in a global organization.
+The session will also address the realities behind the deployment: navigating fragmented data, managing regional process differences, aligning key stakeholders, and managing expectations internally that agentic AI is about improving CX and EX, not replacing people.
+This session will be an honest look at what it takes to operationalize agentic AI in a global retail organization.

 Attendees will learn:

-• How the grocery retailer is evolving from LLM-based chatbots to agentic AI in customer service and after-sales support.
+• How Lidl is evolving from LLM-based chatbots to agentic AI in customer service and post-sale support.

 • The operational and organizational challenges of teaching AI agents complex service processes.